jakeadelman/Employee-Manager/README.md

 # Employee Manager

 ## Description
-Employee Manage is a useful command line application to manage your Employees using an [MySQL](https://www.mysql.com/) database.
+Employee Manager is a useful command line application to manage your Employees using an [MySQL](https://www.mysql.com/) database.
 Choose from a variety of options to view, add or edit employees and more right from this commande line interface.
 The application uses [Inquirer.js](https://www.npmjs.com/package/inquirer) to run and display commands.

 ## Installation Instructions